stelzinga/MF/MGT_80.Tools.md

 These ratings are rigid and don't take into account the longevity *within* a role/corporate title.
 It is up to the Manager to adjust where deemed relevant.
 Half ratings like 2.5 can be used where necessary.

 Structurally, the higher the Corporate Title the higher the Target Rating and the harder it becomes to outperform.
-The rarely used rating of 6 is applicable only when Managing Directors succeed in delivering more than reasonably can be expected.

 ### Performance Result
-Performance Result can be remapped as follows:
+Performance Result can be remapped to qualitative labels like for example as per below:
 Performance Result =  0  ==>  At expectations
 Performance Result =  1  ==>  Above expectations
 Performance Result >  1  ==>  Exceed expectations